buildingidgr/opportunity/API.md

 - All dates in the response are in ISO 8601 format
 - The endpoint counts opportunities based on when they were changed to 'public' status
 - Weekly intervals use ISO week numbers (1-53)
+- Hourly intervals are limited to a maximum of 7 days to prevent performance issues
+- Hourly data points are aligned to the start of each hour (e.g., 13:00:00)

 **Usage with shadcn/ui**
 ```typescript